About Louis Farrakhan

 Farrakhan's anti-Semitism has earned him some strange allies.
 Former Klan and White Aryan Resistance leader Tom Metzger was so impressed with Farrakhan's anti-Semitic bombast that he donated $100 to the NOI after attending a Farrakhan rally in Los Angeles in September 1985.
 Given that white supremacists share the NOI's belief in separation of the races, a month later, Metzger and 200 other white supremacists from the United States and Canada gathered on a farm about 50 miles west of Detroit, where they pledged their support for the Nation of Islam.

 Anti-Semitism is only one of Farrakhan's many prejudices.
-Over the years, his comments have consistently been rabidly anti-gay.
+Over the years, his comments have consistently been rabidly anti-LGBT.
 "God don't like men coming to men with lust in their hearts like you should go to a female," he told a Kansas City crowd in 1996.
 "If you think that the kingdom of God is going to be filled up with that kind of degenerate crap, you're out of your damn mind."

 Farrakhan also helped organize the Million Man March, which took place in Washington, D.C., on Oct.
 16, 1995.
 Its planning was controversial: Some were tepid about the idea of implicitly endorsing Farrakhan by supporting a march for which he would be the keynote speaker.
 Nevertheless, approximately 800,000 people attended.

 Not long after the march, in 1998, Farrakhan was diagnosed with prostate cancer.
 While fighting the disease, Farrakhan announced that he was moderating his views and turning to orthodox Islam.
 It was a false promise.
 He continued his attacks on Jews and LGBT people and continued to work with other extremist organizations.
-For example, in February 2005, Farrakhan announced that New Black Panther Party chairman Malik Zulu Shabazz, a former NOI official, would be co-convening the Millions More March, a rally planned to commemorate the 10th anniversary of the Million Man March.
+For example, in February 2005, Farrakhan announced that the New Black Panther Party chairman Malik Zulu Shabazz, a former NOI official, would be co-convening the Millions More March, a rally planned to commemorate the 10th anniversary of the Million Man March.
 Shabazz was responsible for organizing a kickoff event the night before the march, at which he promoted the book The Synagogue of Satan, an anti-Semitic screed.
 Shabazz has a long history of making anti-Semitic remarks.
 At a 2002 protest at the B'nai B'rith headquarters building in Washington, D.C., Shabazz said: "Kill every goddamn Zionist in Israel!
 Goddamn little babies, goddamn old ladies!
 Blow up Zionist supermarkets!"

 In September 2006, suffering from severe swelling of the prostate, Farrakhan announced that he was turning over day-to-day operations of the NOI to a panel that included his medical adviser, chief of staff, and one son, Mustafa Farrakhan.
 At the time, he said he had lost 30 pounds, was dehydrated, and suffered from serious pain.
 But Farrakhan's health rapidly improved and he retained control of the group.